 Nicole Perterer is a PhD Research Fellow at the Center for Human-Computer Interaction at the University of Salzburg.
 She holds a Master’s Degree in Psychology and Educational Science from the University of Innsbruck, Austria.
 Nicole is part of Car Experience Lab, which aims to enhance the interaction space in the car, taking experiences of all passengers and the influences of various context parameters into account.
 In her PhD, she investigates how interaction and collaboration can be facilitated in the car.
 In particular, Nicole is interested in “collaboration phenomena” and the main challenges for developing social-sensitive and collaborative in-car designs.
 For instance, how do private short-distance car-commuters (PSD) currently collaborate and communicate with others, while being alone in the car (i.e., to/from work)?
 Her research relates to various research activities proposed from the Christian Doppler Laboratory “Contextual Interfaces”.

 Since 2010, she was also engaged in several national projects in the area of mobile HCI, e.g., AIR (Advanced Interface Research) and ELVIS (BenutzerInnenerlebnisse in der Verwendung von VerkehrsInformationssysteme).
 Additionally, she was working in the project ActiBrains, aiming to developing and validating a training tool for enhancing cognitive activities and memory performance of elderly people.
-Moreover, Nicole is investigating new mobility concepts for motorcycles.
+Nicole is currently managing and working in an industrial project with the KTM Group aiming to enhance the motorcycle drivers’ experiences.

 Working Title of Dissertation